kalavai-net/kalavai-client/docs/docs/public_llm_pool.md

 # LLM Pools: deploy and orchestrate Large Language Models

+#### ⭐⭐⭐ Kalavai and our LLM pools are open source, and therefore free to use in both commercial and non-commercial purposes.
+If you find it useful, consider supporting us by [staring our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/HJ8FNapQ), follow our [Substack](https://kalavainet.substack.com/) and give us a [review on Product Hunt](https://www.producthunt.com/products/kalavai/reviews/new).

 > Beta feature: we are trialing shared pools.
 If you encounter any issues, please [submit a ticket in our GitHub repo](https://github.com/kalavai-net/kalavai-client/issues).

 LLM pools in `Kalavai` are an easy way to expand your computing power beyond a single machine, with zero-devops knowledge.
 Kalavai **aggregates the GPUs, CPUs and RAM memory** from any compatible machine and makes it ready for LLM workflows.
 All you need is three steps to get your supercomputing cluster going: